 If your child/ward doesn’t want to bring heavy kitchen ware and bedding with them, please see our Uni Kit out webpage where they can find information about pre-ordering items to get them delivered in time for their arrival.

 Make sure you have time off work, if applicable, to bring your child/ward to university.
-They can change their arrival time and date (they can do this by logging into the accommodation portal and navigating to the induction programme) however, please be aware that they cannot arrive earlier than the Licence start day unless they have been confirmed as attending an approved event or academic commitment.
+They can change their arrival time and date (they can do this by logging into the accommodation portal and navigating to the induction programme) however, please be aware that they cannot arrive earlier than the Contract start day unless they have been confirmed as attending an approved event or academic commitment.
 You should also be aware that if your child/ward is arriving later, then they need to contact the Accommodation Office to let us know as we will only hold their room until the Tuesday after the Big Welcome Weekend unless asked to hold it for longer.
 However, we do encourage first years to move in on the Friday or Saturday of the Big Welcome Weekend so they can take part in all the activities put on by the Students Union.

 Shortly after moving in, your child/ward will be sent an e-mail inviting them to complete an online inventory.
 This is an opportunity for them to tell us if any items are missing or if anything is marked and/or damaged.
 They will have 7 days to complete this, failure to do so will result in the inventory automatically being completed as fine.

 For additional information on what to bring, what to leave at home, how to collect the key for accommodation and more tips about living in University Accommodation please see our Moving in webpage or our Resident’s Handbook.

 Our residences can be accessed by either a key, fob or an access card (each residence varies).
 Locks are provided for every bedroom and flat/house door.
 Some larger communal areas are also controlled by a lock system which can be accessed with your child/ward’s Aber Card.